 If a person is affected with albinism, it means their skin does not produce enough melanin.
 It can lead to little or no pigment in the skin, hair, and eyes.
-Albinism is a genetically passed on the disorder, which means the person inherits a faulty gene from either both or one of their parents.
+Albinism is a genetically passed on disorder, which means the person inherits a faulty gene from either both or one of their parents.

 Treatment for Skin Discolouration or Pigmentation

 The treatment for skin discolouration depends on the diagnosis.
 Depending on whether a person has an underlying medical condition, the skin doctor or dermatologist will recommend the best course of treatment.
-Many a times, treating the underlying medical condition resolves any associated skin conditions.
+Many times, treating the underlying medical condition resolves any associated skin conditions.

 Treatment options for skin pigmentation include:

 - laser treatment

 Sometimes, home remedies such as lemon juice or castor oil help reduce the appearance of discoloured skin.

 You should know that it is not always possible to prevent all the causes of skin discolouration.
 However, protecting your skin against the harmful UVA and UVB rays of the sun may reduce the risk of Melasma, sunburn, and skin cancer to a great extent.
 Since not stepping out isn’t an option, you can protect yourself against excessive sun exposure by: